AlexRogalskiy/Architecture/OctopusServer/TogglingFeatures.md

 Configuration Settings are persisted to the `Configuration` table.

+#### Hidden Settings
+Some configuration entries are decorated with an `IHiddenConfigurationSettings` attribute, which prevents them from showing up in the menu of available Configuration settings.
+However, you can still navigate to them if you know the `Id` of the Configuration item.
+Just click into a visible Setting, and replace the final slug of the URL with the `Id` of your hidden configuration item.

+This can be useful if we've got something that will eventually fulfil the criteria of Configuration Settings, but we want to do a quiet- or soft-launch of it first.

 #### How to decide?
 Use these if:
 * The feature is intended to be optional